Tebzamops/wordpress-engineer-test/README.md

 For the test to be successful, we should be able to install the plugin on a fresh installation of WordPress.
 In other words, we’re looking for the following:

-* Ability to create a functioning WordPress plugi
+* Ability to create a functioning WordPress plugin
 * Ability to create a custom post type
 * Ability to create a meta box
 * Ability to show fields that save to post meta